 Once upon a time, we lived in tribal societies.
-We watched mothers and aunts and cousins breastfeed all the time.
+We watched mothers, aunts, and cousins breastfeed all the time.

-Breastfeeding basics and challenges were no secrets, and we were surrounded by experienced women to help us new moms adapt to breastfeeding with ease.
+Breastfeeding basics and challenges were no secrets.
+We were surrounded by experienced women to help us new moms adapt to breastfeeding with ease.

-These days, our modern, Westernized society expects mama to nurse in private, alone.
+These days, our modern, Westernized society expects mama to nurse in private.
 Breastfeeding is natural, yet publicly unacceptable.
-Mama and daddy are sent home with their newborn alone to figure it all out for themselves.
+Mom and Dad are sent home with their newborn alone to figure it all out for themselves.
 No wonder it seems so hard!

 While breastfeeding is natural, it is a learned skill that requires patience and practice.
-Some situations, for example, premature babies or babies born with health problems, can make breastfeeding even harder than usual.
-But breastfeeding provides such huge health benefits for both the mother and baby it’s worth making your way through the challenges.
+When there is a premature baby or baby born with health problems, breastfeeding can be harder than usual.
+Breastfeeding provides such huge health benefits for both the mother and baby that it’s worth making your way through the challenges.

 - Breast milk is like liquid gold.
 Colostrum, the first thick, yellow breast milk you make, is rich in nutrients and antibodies that protect your baby.